noprompt/meander/README.md

 a × (b + c) = (a × b) + (a × c)
 ```

-The commutive property for multiplication is defined as
+The commutative property for multiplication is defined as

 ```
 a × b = b × a